LABHR/octohatrack/README.md

 ```

-Define an environment variable for "GITHUB\_TOKEN" to use an [authentication token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) (allows for deeper searching)
+Define an environment variable for "`GITHUB_TOKEN`" to use an [authentication token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to avoide being [Rate Limited](https://developer.github.com/v3/#rate-limiting)
+to 60 requests per hour (allows for deeper searching).

 ## Run this repo locally